TshegofatsoSikhosana/skateboarding-trick-generator/README.md

 # SkateBot
-(code is implemented in the Skate Gen android app) Check it out at: https://skategen.app
+(code is implemented in the Skate Gen web app)
+Check it out at: https://skategen.app

 This is a skateboard trick generator written in Java.